 Attracting new applicants through an employee referral program can give a significant boost to your recruitment efforts and employer branding.
 By allowing your employees to refer friends and other associates for open positions, you end up with a workforce that does a lot of the recruitment for you.
 You essentially get high-quality candidates in a cost-effective way because satisfied employees will have no problem promoting open positions and give a testimony of how it’s like working for your company.

 Want to know more about what referral marketing is and how it can benefit your business?
-Check out these six reasons on how it can impact your recruitment strategy positively:
+Here are six ways it can impact your recruitment strategy positively.

 Smart HR leaders know that a strong employer brand is pivotal for effective recruitment strategies and business growth.
 The first step is to increase brand awareness and strengthen your reputation management.
-Referrals are the most organic way to boost employer branding because your employees are your best assets to build credibility and trust among talent pools, which help you secure qualified candidates easier.
-Engaged employees regularly promote company culture and job openings, which attract potential candidates, especially those already within their professional networks.
+Referrals are the most organic way to boost employer branding because your employees are your best assets to build credibility and trust among talent pools.
+This helps you secure qualified candidates easier.
+Engaged employees regularly promote company culture and job openings.
+This attracts potential candidates, especially those already within their professional networks.
 Inevitably, your employees become your brand ambassadors and help promote your company profile.

 Every time an employee spreads the word about the benefits of working for you, they reinforce your brand and strengthen your reputation.
 As a result, you become a preferred employer of choice for candidates.

 Based on LinkedIn reports, traditional recruitment takes an estimated 45 days to complete, but referral marketing can effectively cut this timeline in half with referrals onboarding as fast as 20 days.
 Moreover, studies show that talent acquisition is 55% faster through referrals than career websites.
 In a fast-paced world, time is of the essence.
 This is a significant benefit for HR leaders as efficient recruitment saves valuable time, especially considering that the competition for qualified candidates remains strong.